Elbit Systems: Global operations

+Israel

 Elbit Systems is the largest Israeli military manufacturer and produces 85% of the Israel Defense Force's land-based equipment as well as 85% of the drones used by the Israeli Air Force.
 Elbit advertises that its equipment has been battle-tested by the IDF in operations in Gaza and the West Bank.
-Elbit's drones have been reportedly involved in multiple incidents involving civilian deaths.
+Elbit's drones have been involved in multiple incidents involving civilian deaths.
 While Israel does not officially acknowledge that its drones are used to carry out strikes in Gaza or elsewhere, a 2016 report published by The Intercept suggested that Israel has used attack drones in fatal attacks.